Commanding Humanoid by Free-form Language: A Large Language Action Model with Unified Motion Vocabulary: Abstract

 \section{Abstract}

-Enabling humanoid robots to follow free-form language commands is critical for seamless human-robot interaction, collaborative task execution, and general-purpose embodied intelligence.
-While recent advances have improved low-level humanoid locomotion and robot manipulation, language-conditioned whole-body control remains a significant challenge.
-Existing methods are often limited to simple instructions and sacrifice either motion diversity or physical plausibility.
-To address this, we introduce Humanoid-LLA, a Large Language Action Model that maps expressive language commands to physically executable whole-body actions for humanoid robots.
-Our approach integrates three core components: a unified motion vocabulary that aligns human and humanoid motion primitives into a shared discrete space; a vocabulary-directed controller distilled from a privileged policy to ensure physical feasibility; and a physics-informed fine-tuning stage using reinforcement learning with dynamics-aware rewards to enhance robustness and stability.
-Extensive evaluations in simulation and on a real-world Unitree G1 humanoid show that Humanoid-LLA delivers strong language generalization while maintaining high physical fidelity, outperforming existing language-conditioned controllers in motion naturalness, stability, and execution success rate.
-Homepage: \url{https://humanoidlla.github.io/}.
+Enabling humanoid robots to follow free-form natural language commands is a critical step toward seamless human-robot interaction and general-purpose embodied AI.
+However, existing methods remain limited, often constrained to simple instructions or forced to sacrifice motion diversity for physical plausibility.
+To address this gap, we present Humanoid-LLA, a Large Language Action model that translates unconstrained natural language directly into executable whole-body motions for humanoid robots.
+Our approach tackles two core challenges: paired language-humanoid motion data scarcity and physical instability.
+First, we bridge high-level language semantics with physically-grounded control by learning a unified human-humanoid motion vocabulary.
+Second, we introduce a novel two-stage fine-tuning framework that begins with supervised motion Chain-of-Thought learning, followed by reinforcement learning refined with physical feedback to ensure robustness and stability.
+Extensive evaluation in simulation and real-world cross-embodiment experiments demonstrates that Humanoid-LLA achieves superior generalization to novel language commands and diverse motion generation while maintaining high physical fidelity.
+Project page: \url{https://humanoidlla.github.io/}.